Nevada Bicycle Laws: What Cyclists Need to Know in 2025

 Bicycle Laws Nevada

 Nevada's traffic laws are designed to protect bicycle riders from bike accidents and promote harmony between all road users.
-The following points highlight the essential rules of the road that cyclists and motorists alike should be aware of:
+The following points highlight Nevada’s rules of the road that cyclists and motorists alike should be aware of:

-• Bike lane positioning: According to NRS 484B.777, Individuals operating a bicycle, electric bicycle, or electric scooter must ride as close to the right side of the roadway as is safely possible, except in the following situations:
+According to NRS 484B.777, individuals operating a bicycle, electric bicycle, or electric scooter must ride as close to the right side of the roadway as is safely possible, except in the following situations:

 • Preparing for a left turn